MLBZ521/jamf_RecoveryAgent/README.md

 A LaunchDaemon that monitors the health of the Jamf Management Framework.

+**New:**  Added support to remove the JRA for situations where the device needs to be legitimately unmanaged and will not be wiped.  `setup_JamfRecoveryAgent.sh` expects either `Install` or `Uninstall` passed via Script Parameter 1.

 ## Overview

 Essentially this workflow checks the Jamf management framework, and if in an undesirable state, attempts to repair and/or re-enrolls the device into Jamf.